hds/hegdenu.net/content/posts/understanding-async-await-2.md

 From the sequence diagram above, it's not entirely clear.

 We see that our future returns `Poll::Pending` to our `async main()` function.

+But we don't see the `println!` invocation that follows.

 This flow is actually a small lie.